graph-massivizer/graph-inceptor/README.md

 1. The [Metaphacts ETL Pipeline](https://github.com/graph-massivizer/graph-inceptor-etl-pipeline) provides a blueprint implementation for a *KG creation pipeline*.
 The pipeline can read various data sources and map them to RDF, as well as do pre- and post-processing of the data.
 The result is a **(Virtual) Knowledge Graph** which is stored in a **Graph Storage**.
 It is not necessary that all source data is converted to RDF.
 A virtualization approach allows referencing original data in other databases, e.g., time series data or binary files.
 Access and querying of the KG is supported by well-defined and standardised interfaces through SPARQL endpoints.

-2. [Graphma](https://github.com/graph-massivizer/graph-inceptor-graphma) is a *graph processing framework* developed by SINTEF.
+2. [GraphMa](https://github.com/graph-massivizer/graph-inceptor-graphma) is a *graph processing framework* developed by SINTEF.
 It reads, assembles, and processes raw or graph data from different formats, offering in-memory access and integration across various processes, and  saving the resulting graph data in various graph file formats.
 Graphma will support a set of basic graph operations (BGOs) such as LoadNetwork, Filter, Data2Graph, Interface2Graph, StoreGraph, Graph2File, etc.

-Graph-Inceptor provides the functionality required to create a (Virtual) Knowledge Graph for the data sources provided by the use cases in the Graph-Massivizer project.
-The KG is the starting point for further operations and processing of graph data through basic graph operations (BGOs) supported by Graph-Inceptor and Graph-Scrutinizer.

 ### Source code repositories